KangChangKi/RepData_PeerAssessment1/PA1_template.md

 ### 2. Calculate and report the mean and median total number of steps taken per day

+The mean quantity and median quantity are the follwoings:

 ```r
 mean_total <- mean(total$sum_steps, na.rm = TRUE)